MSGoodman/SerialScaleServer/README.md

 Browsers don't have the ability to access devices connected via serial port, which is unfortunate for people who wish to use postal scales or other old hardware from a website.
 A somewhat-convoluted but actually rather simple solution is to spin up a quick flask webserver on the local device that creates an http interface between the COM port and the browser.

 # How To Use
-Just download the code, run `pip install -r requirements.txt` to get the necessary libraries (using a virtualenv is suggested but not necessary), and call `python -m app` from the package directory, at which point the scale server methods should be accessible at localhost's port 5000.
+First, make sure you have [Python 3](https://www.python.org/) installed.
+Then, just download the code, run `pip install -r requirements.txt` to get the necessary libraries (using a virtualenv is suggested but not necessary), and call `python -m app` from the package directory, at which point the scale server methods should be accessible at localhost's port 5000.
 You can optionally pass a command line argument of the COM port to use by default, for example `python -m app COM2`.
 # How It Works
 ## The Scale
 The **SerialScaleServer** object is essentially a wrapper around the [pySerial library](https://pythonhosted.org/pyserial/), applied specifically to interact with a scale.
 It has a few useful methods: